LewisResearchGroup/ms-mint-app2/docs/gui/targets.md

 *   **Delete selected**: Remove currently checked rows from the workspace.
 *   **Clear table**: Remove all targets.

 Target lists can be provided as CSV files.
-For more details on the file format, see [Target Lists](../targets.md).
+For more details on the file format, see the [Quickstart guide](../quickstart.md#6-add-targets-metabolites).